Eschatology Exploration

 by: Darren Doyle

-last updated: April 11, 2026
+last updated: June 4, 2026

 For me, the study of the End Times has always been a topic of fascination and focus.
-Way back in 1999, when I finally began to submit to the Lordship of Christ, I began to study the Bible for myself, and as I began to study, one thing in particular I sought to understand was the Pre-Trib Rapture of the church (by far, still the most popular view amongst American Evangelicals).
+Way back in 1999, when I finally began to submit to the Lordship of Christ, I began to study the Bible for myself.
+One thing, in particular, that never seemed to make sense to me was the Pre-Trib Rapture of the church, yet it is still the most popular view amongst American Evangelicals.
+As I began to study and seek to understand why so many held the Pre-Trib view (surely, reading scripture would clear up my concerns), but as I read, the Pre-Trib view made even less sense.
+What I found instead was a jarring inconsistency between the Bible and Pre-Trib doctrine.

 So I expanded my study to all of the different eschatological views — Post-Trib, Mid-Trib, Preterism, Amillennialism, etc., and it was then that I discovered Robert Van Kampen’s book, The Sign, outlining the Pre-Wrath rapture view.
 This proved to have the most satisfying reconciliation of the texts out of everything I was studying, and it has been the view that I’ve held for the last 2½ decades.